Charbroiled Oysters Recipe from the Louisiana Oyster Trail

 Drago’s Charbroiled Oysters New Orleans style won me over.
 Can’t say I’m ready for raw ones yet though.

 We didn’t get the “official” Drago’s “secret” Charbroiled Oyster recipe to pass along but this recipe for Grilled Oysters comes from the official Louisiana Oyster Trail recipe book, “Pearls of Wisdom,” from the Jefferson Parish, where Drago’s Metairie restaurant came up with the first charbroiled oyster!
-To get you ready for your own charbroiled oyster experience, read our story and review about Drago’s Seafood Restaurant in New Orleans.
+To get you ready for your own charbroiled oyster experience.

 Charbroiled Oysters New Orleans style